-The system must write the reset command to return to reading array data (or erase-suspend-read mode if the bank was previously in Erase Suspend).
+The system must write the reset command to return to the read mode (or erase-suspend-read mode if the bank was previously in Erase Suspend).

-Enter SecSi Sector/Exit SecSi Sector Command Sequence
+Enter SecSi[TM] Sector/Exit SecSi Sector Command Sequence

+The SecSi Sector region provides a secured data area containing a random, sixteen-byte electronic serial number (ESN).
 The system can access the SecSi Sector region by issuing the three-cycle Enter SecSi Sector command sequence.
 The device continues to access the SecSi Sector region until the system issues the four-cycle Exit SecSi Sector command sequence.
 The Exit SecSi Sector command sequence returns the device to normal operation.
-Tables 15 and 17 show the address and data requirements for both command sequences.
-See also "SecSi (Secured Silicon) Sector Flash Memory Region" for further information.
-Note that a hardware reset (RESET#=V{IL}) will reset the device to reading array data.
+The SecSi Sector is not accessible when the device is executing an Embedded Program or embedded Erase algorithm.
+Tables 16 and 18 show the address and data requirements for both command sequences.
+See also "SecSiTM (Secured Silicon) Sector Flash Memory Region" for further information.